Text and hypertext

 In general, text is the most accessible format.
 Why not just use text and no other multimedia?
 Because you want to engage your learners, and text for the most part isn't that engaging.

 To make text more accessible, use plain language.
 When your writing includes a lot of complicated vocabulary, your readers will have more trouble following along.
-They will also need to expend more cognitive energy to digest the informore.
-Complicated language increases the likihood that your learners will experience cognitive overload.
+They will also need to expend more cognitive energy to digest the informormation.
+Complicated language increases the likelihood that your learners will experience cognitive overload.

 Use headings for your text.
 When a sighted person accesses the site, they scan before they start reading.
-Headings within your text allow those using a screenread to scan your site before deciding what to read.
+In addition, headings within your text allow those using a screen reader to scan your site before deciding what to read.

 Tools for creating hypertext

-Since hypertext, HTML, and CSS are just text, you could use a plain text editor to create web pages; however, this is not efficient and often tedious.
+Since hypertext, HTML, and CSS are just text, you can use a plain text editor to create web pages; however, this is not efficient and often tedious.
 There are a plethora of free HTML and CSS editors to help you.
 Two of the most useful features are a WYSIWYG (What-you-see-is-what-you-get) editor that generates the HTML and CSS based upon the content you put in the editor, and a preview window that shows you what your final web page will look like.
-Here is an example of a HTML code generator.
+Here is an example of a free HTML code editor with preview

 Microsoft Word allows you to save your content in HTML, why not use it?
-Because Microsoft Word is notorious for creating poorly written HTML and is overly complex and difficult to edit.
+Because Microsoft Word is notorious for creating poorly written HTML that is overly complex and difficult to edit.

 Google Docs can be used to create and edit content before converting it into HTML.
 An example of this is the site that hosts this book.
 Book chapters created using Google Docs can be imported directly into EdTechBooks.